wen-git-acc/orderbook/README.md

 Note:
 1. All the inserted market name and userid is assume to be small letter.
+2. Assume all the user have permission to access and start using trading endpoints.
+3. When order cancelled, user gets refunded.
+Likewise, refund also happen when margin less than 10% and all the order book orders is automtically cancelled.

+##
+This is a rest api, hence, below are the endpoint supported:- [GIN-debug] GET    /health_check             --> health check endpoint.
+[GIN-debug] POST   /orderbook/orders/insert  --> to insert maker taker order.
+[GIN-debug] POST   /orderbook/orders/cancel  --> to cancel order from orderbook.
+[GIN-debug] POST   /orderbook/user/deposit   --> to make deposit as a existing user or new user.
+[GIN-debug] GET    /orderbook/user/wallet/:userId --> to get current user wallet balance.
+[GIN-debug] GET    /orderbook/user/:userId/positions --> to view current opening positions (matched).
+[GIN-debug] GET    /orderbook/:market        --> to get the orderbook for the market (eth, btc, etc).
+[GIN-debug] GET    /orderbook/market-price/:market --> to get the current market price of the selected market (eth, btc, etc).
+[GIN-debug] GET    /orderbook/view/positions --> to view all opening positions regardless of user.

 ## Project Navigation
 - navigation to entry point /server/api/controllers/orderbook_controller.go